YunoHost/doc/contribute.md

 # Get involved

 <p class="lead">
-The success of YunoHost depends exclusively on your participation.
+The success of YunoHost depends exclusively on contributor's participation.
 </p>

 ---